-Skin thickness is an important consideration for rhinoplasty.
+Skin thickness is an important consideration when thinking about getting a nose job.
 Special attention must be given to thin-skinned individuals, as they are at a higher risk for visible or palpable abnormalities post-operatively.
 Medium-skinned patients are more ideal candidates for rhinoplasty because as the skin contracts over the underlying cartilaginous structures, any abnormalities are more easily camouflaged.

 After the Rhinoplasty Procedure

-The surgery is typically performed on an outpatient basis under general anesthesia.
-Dr. Somenek will see you the following day to clean the area around the nostrils and ensure that you are doing well.
+The surgery is typically performed on an outpatient basis under general anesthesia at our fully accredited, ambulatory surgery center in the West End.
 Dr. Somenek does not routinely use packing for the nose, as he believes it adds unnecessary discomfort for your recovery.